nelsonfigueroa/nelson.cloud/content/about/index.en.md

 </a>

-I'm a Software Engineer with broad experience working with technologies like Ruby on Rails, Docker, Kubernetes, and Amazon Web Services.
+I'm a Software Engineer with broad experience working with technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
-My interests include programming, cloud infrastructure, and cybersecurity.
+My interests include writing code, cloud infrastructure, and cybersecurity.
 I started this blog for fun and to share my knowledge.
 I currently work in a Kubernetes security role.
 You can see more about my skills and experience on LinkedIn.